 - In the next interaction, the salesperson again merely meets the buyer’s (lowered) expectations, so the loop repeats.

 This buyer apathy loop is all too easy to fall into—and it’s a dangerous place for sellers to be trapped.
-Fortunately, sellers can take proactive steps to break the loop.
+Fortunately, sellers can take proactive steps to break the loop and enhance their sales performance.

 How to Break the Buyer Apathy Loop